ramstorm/midicloro/README.md

 `/home/pi/startm.sh /home/pi &`

-MIDIcloro will now start when booting up, without the need of logging in (this makes it possible to run MIDIcloro on a headless Raspberry Pi).
+MIDIcloro will now start when booting up, without the need of logging in.
+You are now running MIDIcloro stand-alone!

-If the program does not start automatically on boot, try to run it as:
+If the program fails to start automatically, try to run it as:

 `sudo ./midicloro`